Add option in oned.conf for XML message size

 Where factor is an integer number, it would be good to be allowed to set this number from config.

-#6 Updated by Carlos Martín almost 5 years ago
+#6 Updated by Carlos Martín over 5 years ago

 - Status changed from New to Closed